odin-detector/odin-data/README.md

 The virtual environment is the preferred solution since it does not require system privileges to install packages.

+__NOTE__ The `h5py` python bindings require the HDF5 libraries to be installed on your system (see above).
+If not installed into a standard location, set the environment variable `HDF5_DIR` to point to the installation, prior to either installation method.
+See the [h5py install instructions](http://docs.h5py.org/en/latest/build.html) for more information.

 Installing a Virtual Python Environment
 -------------------------------------------